EventStore/documentation/docs/v6/event-sourcing/projections.md

  - Make projections idempotent, so applying the same event twice won't bring the read model to an invalid state.
  :::

  This page covers the basics of projections, but you might've noticed that subscribing to a single stream won't deliver much of a value.
 Projections normally handle events of many entities.
-Read the next page to learn more about the `$all` stream and projections that handle events from multiple streams.
+Read the [xxx guide](url) to learn more about the `$all` stream and projections that handle events from multiple streams.